armory/documentation/_release_notes/armoryspinnaker_v1.9.202.md

 ## Highlighted Updates
 ### Armory Enterprise Spinnaker
-Some summary what got released in this release.
-For each of the subservices, pick out notable updates from Verbose updates and add them below.

 ### lighthouse
  - Fixes to terminate disabled instances due to endpoint changes in orca. (#109)